 Finite Godism contends that there is only one God beyond the universe.
 But God is limited (finite) in either power, knowledge, or both.

-This belief system seeks to explain why there is evil and suffering in the world.
+This belief system seeks to explain how a “god” can exist with evil and suffering.
 Rabbi Kushner’s book When Bad Things Happen To Good People is a popular treatment of this view.

 Pantheism contends that everything is God, from inanimate objects to humans.
 God is the universe or All, and the universe is God.

 Pantheistic religions include certain forms of Hinduism and Zen Buddhism.
 American pantheistic religions are New Age and Christian Science.

 Deism believes in one God who exists beyond the physical universe.
 But unlike theism, deism’s God created everything but does not act within his creation.
 In other words, there are no miracles.

 Basically, deism’s God winds up the universe like a watch.
 And then creation runs on naturalistic laws without any intervention on his part.